auth0-samples/auth0-ios-swift-sample/Sample-01/README.md

 webcredentials:YOUR_AUTH0_DOMAIN
 ```

 Replace the `YOUR_AUTH0_DOMAIN` placeholder with the domain of your Auth0 application.
-If you have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace `YOUR_AUTH0_DOMAIN` with your custom domain instead of the value from the settings page.

 <details>
   <summary>Example</summary>